List of longest-living organisms: Revival after dormancy

 If the definition of lifespan does not exclude time spent in metabolically inactive states, many organisms may be said to have lifespans that are millions of years in length.
 Various claims have been made about reviving bacterial spores to active metabolism after millions of years of dormancy.
-Spores preserved in amber have been revived after 40 million years, and spores from salt deposits in the Salado Formation of New Mexico have been revived after 250 million years, making these bacteria by far the longest-living organisms ever recorded.
+Spores preserved in amber have claimed to be revived after 40 million years.
 Similarly, in May 2022 prokaryotic and eukaryotic microorganisms were found in crystals of halite; these could be over 800 million years old but it remains uncertain if they are alive or if they could be revived.
 In a related find, a scientist was able to coax 34,000-year-old salt-captured bacteria to reproduce.
 These results were subsequently duplicated independently.

 This Judean date palm sprouted from a 2,000-year-old seed.

 In July 2018, scientists from four Russian institutions collaborating with Princeton University reported that they had analyzed about 300 prehistoric nematode worms recovered from permafrost above the Arctic Circle in the Sakha Republic, and that after being thawed, two of the nematodes revived and began moving and eating.
 One found in a Pleistocene squirrel burrow in the Duvanny Yar outcrop on the Kolyma River was believed to be about 32,000 years old, while the other, recovered in 2015 near the Alazeya River, was dated at approximately 30,000–40,000 years old.
 These nematodes were believed to be the oldest living non-clonal multicellular organisms on Earth.
 In 2021, biologists reported the restoration of bdelloid rotifers frozen for 24,000 years in the Siberian permafrost.
 In 2023, it was reported that nematodes of the previously undescribed Panagrolaimus kolymaensis were revived after 46,000 years in cryptobiosis.

 Like bacterial spores, plant seeds are often capable of germinating after very long periods of metabolic inactivity.
 A seed from the previously extinct Judean date palm was revived and managed to sprout after nearly 2,000 years.
 Named "Methuselah", it is currently growing at Kibbutz Ketura, Israel.
 Similarly, the flowering plant Silene stenophylla was grown from frozen fruit found in an ancient squirrel's cache.
 The germinated plants bore viable seeds.
 The fruit was dated at 31,800 ± 300 years old.
 In 1994, a seed from a sacred lotus (Nelumbo nucifera), dated at roughly 1,300 ± 270 years old, was successfully germinated.
 In 2024, a never-before-seen species of Commiphora was grown from a successfully germinated seed that is estimated to be 1,000 years old.

 During the 1990s, Raul Cano, a microbiologist at California Polytechnic State University, San Luis Obispo, US, reported reviving yeast trapped in amber for 25 million years, although doubts were raised as to its antiquity.
 Cano founded a brewery and crafted an "amber ale" with a 45-million-year-old variant of Saccharomyces cerevisiae.